-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 12:602 (September1986), repromulgated LR 49:303 (February 2023).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 12:602 (September 1986), repromulgated LR 49:303 (February 2023).

 Subpart 4.
-Carbon Dioxide

-Chapter 33.
+Carbon Dioxide Chapter 33.
 General

-A. The words used in these regulations shall have their usual meanings unless specifically defined as follows in this §3301, or elsewhere in these regulations.
+A. The words used in these regulations shall have their usual meanings unless specifically defined as follows in this §3301, or defined in §709 or elsewhere in these regulations.